 When you are newly diagnosed, it's helpful to have reliable, knowledgeable people around you who know what you are going through.
-DBSA support group participants are people with mood disorders and their families who share experience, discuss coping skills, and offer hope to one another in a safe and confidential environment.

-People who go to DBSA groups say that the groups
+People with mood disorders and their families participate in DBSA groups to share experience, discuss coping skills, and offer hope to one another in a safe and confidential environment.
+People who go to DBSA groups say that the groups provide a safe and welcoming place for mutual

-- Provide a safe and welcoming place for mutual acceptance, understanding and self-discovery. - Give them the opportunity to reach out to others and benefit from the experience of those who have "been there." - Motivate them to follow their treatment plans. - Help them to understand that mood disorders do not define who they are. - Help them rediscover their strengths and humor.
+- acceptance, understanding, and self-discovery; - give them the opportunity to reach out to others and benefit from the experience of those who have been there; - □ motivate them to follow their treatment plans; - \Box help them to understand that mood disorders - do not define who they are; and - □ help them rediscover their strengths and humor.

-People who had been attending DBSA groups for more than a year were also less likely to have been hospitalized for their mood disorder during that year, according to a DBSA survey.
+People who had been attending DBSA groups for more than a year were also less likely to have been hospitalized for their mood disorder during that year, according to a recent DBSA survey.